Loading market data...

 Panels are sold business-to-business to television brands, computer makers, smartphone companies, and automakers.
 Prices for commodity products are renegotiated frequently against market benchmarks, while advanced OLED panels are supplied under design-win arrangements that lock capacity to specific customer programs.
 Mobile OLED contracts often dedicate lines to a single customer's device cycle, with pricing tied to yields and volumes.
 Automotive displays are won years ahead of vehicle launches, building a longer-cycle backlog.
 Because fabs carry enormous fixed costs, utilization drives profitability: full lines generate cash while idle ones burn it.
 The strategic bet is that OLED differentiation can escape the commodity pricing imposed by Chinese LCD capacity.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on LG Display
+Commission a full SEC-based report on LG Display

 LG Display coverage